FanFusion/ai-tutor/README.md

 # Teaching Syllabus Generator and Tutor

-A Gradio application that uses Gemini AI to generate teaching syllabuses from uploaded documents (PDF) and then provides an interactive teaching experience based on the generated syllabus.
+A MVP Gradio application that uses Gemini AI to generate teaching syllabuses from uploaded documents (PDF) and then provides an interactive teaching experience based on the generated syllabus.

 ## Tech Details